Shamrock Club of Wisconsin: State chapters

 Statewide chapters hold monthly meetings, organize Saint Patrick's Day parades, hold various celebrations, raise the flag over the State Capitol, and carry out other Irish related activities.
 In the New London club, leprechauns change the towns name to New Dublin for St. Patrick's Day week.
 All of the chapters are involved in fund-raising and have donated thousands of dollars to numerous causes for the past four decades.
 Chapters print a monthly publication for members of the club.

 Milwaukee Chapter of the Shamrock Club of Wisconsin

-The Milwaukee Chapter meets the first Thursday of each month at the Irish Cultural and Heritage Center, 2133 West Wisconsin Avenue.
+The Milwaukee Chapter meets the first Thursday of each month at the CelticMKE Center,1532 North Wauwatosa Avenue Wauwatosa, starting on December 2025.
+This happened after the demise of the Irish Cultural and Heritage Center in November, 2025.

 Milwaukee Saint Patrick's Day activities throughout the year include: